Learning Elixir and Building a SaaS with Phoenix Framework

 Why Learn a New Programming Language?

-For me, it’s part curiosity, FOMO and “grass is greener”-syndrome.
-But mostly, it’s the combination of two things I’m passionate about: learning and creating.
+For me, it was a mix of curiosity, a bit of FOMO, and that classic “grass is greener” feeling.
+But mostly, it came down to two things I’m passionate about: learning and creating.

-Most of my professional life has revolved around JavaScript in some form or another.
-Before Node.js, we used clicks of JS to add interactivity to otherwise mostly static web pages.
-Today, JavaScript is a hydra behemoth monster capable of pretty much anything.
-It’s a bit messy, but also beautiful in a wicked way.
+Most of my career has revolved around JavaScript in one form or another.
+Back in the day, before Node.js, we’d sprinkle bits of JavaScript to add interactivity to mostly static web pages.
+Now, JavaScript has grown into a powerful beast capable of just about anything.
+It’s a little messy at times, but there’s a strange beauty in that chaos.

-During my career, I’ve also written software in ASP, .NET (C#), Java, Pascal, PHP, GO, Rust, Flutter, Haskell and a few more.
+Along the way, I’ve also dabbled in ASP, .NET (C#), Java, Pascal, PHP, Go, Rust, Flutter, Haskell, and a few others.

-Elixir has received a lot of buzz lately.
-Big tech companies, like Heroku, Discord and WhatsApp, have adopted it successfully at scale.
+Elixir has been getting a lot of attention lately.
+Big players like Heroku, Discord, and WhatsApp have all adopted it successfully at scale.

 Learning Elixir

-The official Elixir website describes the language beautifully:
+The official Elixir website sums it up nicely:

-These resources gave me the confidence to start working on a project of my own.
+These gave me the confidence to start building my own project.

 Building a SaaS in Elixir